William Pao: Education

 William Pao studied at Harvard University and earned his MD and PhD degrees in biology from Yale University.
 He then did his residency training at Weill Cornell Medical School and postdoctoral fellowship with Harold E. Varmus at the Memorial Sloan Kettering Cancer Center.
 During that time, he did pivotal research on the tyrosine kinase of the epidermal growth factor receptor gene which identified new molecular mechanisms of sensitivity of lung cancers to inhibitors.

 Career and research

 Pao started his career as a member of Memorial Sloan-Kettering Cancer Center.
 He joined Vanderbilt University as a professor in the Division of Hematology and Oncology eventually becoming head of the division and the personalized cancer medicine unit.
 He joined Roche as the global head of oncology disease and translational area in 2014.
 In 2018, he took over pRED replacing John Reed.
 In 2022, he joined Pfizer as Chief Development Officer.

 Awards and honors

-Pao is induced into the American Society for Clinical Investigations and the Association of American Physicians.
+Pao was inducted into the American Society for Clinical Investigation and the Association of American Physicians.